Thung Yai Naresuan Wildlife Sanctuary: Climate and rainfall

 The climate of the region is characterised by three seasons: a hot, wet season from May to October, a cooler, dry period from November to January and a hot, dry season from February to April.
 Average minimum and maximum daily temperatures range from 20 to 33 °C in the wet season, 15 and 35 °C in the hot, dry season, and 10 and 29 °C in the cooler season.
 Day-time temperatures can exceed 40 °C in April, while nighttime temperatures of 7 °C are not uncommon in the cool season.

 The average annual rainfall decreases from the western part of the sanctuary receiving 2000 to 2,400 mm a year to annual rainfalls of between 1,600 and 2,000 millimetres in the eastern parts of the sanctuary.
 Over 80 percent of the rain is brought by the southwest monsoon from the Andaman Sea.

 Flora and habitat types

-Phytogeographically the sanctuary lies at the interface between the terminal southern ridges of the eastern Himalayas and the equatorial forests of the great Sunda Shelf.
+Phytogeographically the sanctuary lies at the interface between the terminal southern ridges of the eastern Himalayas and the equatorial forests of the Sunda Shelf.
 As most of the sanctuary is botanically unexplored, scientific knowledge about its rich flora is sparse.